Bucarlos23/Deep-Learning-Papers-Reading-Roadmap/README.md

 >If you are a newcomer to the Deep Learning area, the first question you may have is "Which paper should I start reading from?"

->Here is a reading roadmap of Deep Learning papers!
+>Here is a reading roadmap of Deep Learning papers! cacacacaca

 The roadmap is constructed in accordance with the following four guidelines: